Neonatal heel prick: Timing

 With genetic tests becoming more common, a wide variety of tests may use the blood drawn by this method.
 Many neonatal units (SCBUs) now use this method to carry out the daily blood tests (blood count, electrolytes) required to check the progress of ill neonates.

 Data retention controversy

-In Ireland, a controversy emerged in 2012 whereby a number of hospitals retained heel prick test cards and thereby a DNA database with over a million samples from 1984, without consent or notification of parents.
-This resulted in a ten-year rolling destruction cycle being introduced.
+In Ireland, a controversy emerged in 2012 whereby a number of hospitals retained heel prick test cards and thereby a DNA database with over a million samples from 1984, without parental consent or notification.
+This resulted in the introduction of a ten-year rolling destruction cycle.
 Similar practices exist in the United Kingdom, New Zealand, and several states of the United States.